peter9949/bible-translations/README.md

 # Disclaimer

-The Bible text files provided in this repository are for educational, personal, non-commercial, and reference purposes only.
+The Bible text formatted by the script(s) in this repository is for educational, personal, non-commercial, and reference purposes only.

 Many of the Bible translations listed here are protected by copyright and may not be legally redistributed or used in other projects without explicit permission from their respective copyright holders.

 Bible text is retrieved via the [meaningless](https://github.com/daniel-tran/meaningless) package, which sources content from [BibleGateway.com](https://www.biblegateway.com).
-Use of this content may be subject to BibleGateway’s Terms of Service and the individual licenses for each Bible translation.
+Use of this content may be subject to BibleGateway's Terms of Service and the individual licenses for each Bible translation.
 Some translations (such as KJV, ASV, YLT, and WEB) are in the public domain and may be freely used.
 Others (e.g., ESV, NIV, NLT, NASB, etc.) are licensed, and require permission for redistribution or certain uses.

 You are solely responsible for ensuring you have the proper rights or licenses before using, distributing, or publishing any of these translations.

+If you fork this repository, you must maintain compliance with all applicable copyright laws and licensing requirements.
+Forking does not grant you any additional rights to distribute or use copyrighted Bible translations beyond what is explicitly permitted by their respective copyright holders.

 This project does not claim ownership of any Bible text and is not affiliated with BibleGateway or any copyright holder.